pangeo-data/education-material/pedagogy/git/README.md

 ***What is Public versus Private on GitHub?***

 ***Why did I get `403: Forbidden` when I attempted to log in to pangeo using my GitHub ID?***

+As a GitHub User your content may be public but you can still be contextually set to Private in an organization you belong to.
+So you probably got the 403 because Scott forgot to tell you that you need to make your GitHub *membership* in the pangeo organization **public**.

 ***Is GitHub -- as it seems -- a static entity; just a file system that stores older versions of itself?***